 Here’s our checklist for determining if something should be done… just because it can be done.

 You’ll hear this a lot from WholeStack Solutions.
 We are outcome-driven.
-(And we have a blog post dedicated to this philosophy coming up real soon!)
 We define the outcome first when deciding whether or not to take on a task, activity, or project.
 Defining the outcome helps us determine if something “should be” done.

 We have an incredibly talented, intelligent team.
 When a customer asks us if we can do a thing, the answer is always, “Yes, of course.”
 We can do a myriad of things.
 But we begin working with customers to determine if the thing they are asking us to do should be done based upon the outcome they are looking for.